Available in Classic and VPC

 - Enter the required information in the Enter basic information step.

-- Region: Specify the Region where you will create the bucket.
+- Region: Specify the Region to create a bucket to.

 - Bucket name: Enter the name of the bucket to create.
 (See Bucket name rules.)